sybila/huctl/README.md

 AF E ( { a == 3.0 } U ( EX { b >= 3.14} && !{ c > 12.5 } ) )

+You can add this repository directly as a module in IntelliJ IDEA or you can include the jar file provided in the out directory.

 Future plans: